DocumentationWorkfrontWorkfront Guide

 Export the Business Case

-You can export the Business Case to a PDF file, in case you need to print it or attach it to an email in a more condensed format.
+You can export the Business Case to a PDF file if you need to print it or attach it to an email in a more condensed format.

 For information, see Export the Business Case of a project.